onettboots/boolx_kernel_xiaomi_sm6150/KernelSU/README.md

 ## Compatibility State

-KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) is also compatible, but you need to build kernel yourself.
+KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) are also compatible, but you need to build the kernel yourself.

-WSA, ChromeOS and containter-based Android can also work with KernelSU integrated.
+WSA, ChromeOS and container-based Android can also work with KernelSU integrated.

-And the current supported ABIs are : `arm64-v8a` and `x86_64`
+And the current supported ABIs are: `arm64-v8a` and `x86_64`

 ## Usage